kennytilton/mxtodomvc/README.md

 * changes the `:completed` property of the model todo; and
 * before returning, recomputes the :class property of the proxy `input`.

-Digging deeper:
+#### Digging deeper
-* C can ask B who asked A, then A tells B tells C;
+A few more fundamentals:
-* on-change handlers may be supplied for A or B; and
+* on-change handlers may be supplied for A, B, or C; and
 * we might have a property K for "kids", such as the children of a parent DOM element.

 #### on-change handlers
-In the example above, the `:class` property of a proxy `input` gained or lost the "completed" class as the user directed.
-How does the actual DOM `input` classlist change?
+On-change handlers are how automatically changing values manifest themselves as a useful application, doing somehing other than telling each other to recompute.

 When `A` changes, it can:
     * mutate properties outside the Matrix graph; or
     * enqueue Matrix writes to other properties for execution immediately after the current write.

+In the example above, the `:class` property of a proxy `input` instance gained or lost the "completed" class as the user so directed via an `onclick` handler.
+How does the actual DOM `input` classlist change?

-mxWeb provides the observer for maintaining the DOM:
+mxWeb provides an observer for maintaining the DOM:
 ````clojure
 (defmethod observe-by-type
   [:mxweb.base/tag]